-- A. The Discharger shall notify the Executive Officer in writing prior to discharge of any chemical which may be toxic to aquatic life.
-Such notification shall include: - 1.
-Name and general composition of the chemical, - 2.
-Frequency of use, - 3.
-Quantities to be used, - 4.
-Proposed discharge concentrations and, - 5.
-U.S. EPA registration number, if applicable.

-No discharge of such chemical shall be made prior to obtaining the Executive Officer's approval.

-The Discharger shall notify the Regional Board by calling Carlos Santos at (213) 620-2093 and/or email to csantos@waterboards.ca.gov within 24 hours of noticing an exceedance above the effluent limits in Order No. R4-2013-0095.
-The Discharger shall provide to the

-Regional Water Board within 14 days of observing the exceedance a detailed statement of the actions undertaken or proposed that will bring the discharge into full compliance with the requirements and submit a timetable for correction.
+- 1. The Discharger shall notify the Executive Officer in writing prior to discharge of any chemical that may be toxic to aquatic life.
+Such notification shall include: - a.
+Name and general composition of the chemical, - b.
+Frequency of use, - c.
+Quantities to be used, - d.
+Proposed discharge concentrations, and, - e.
+EPA registration number, if applicable. - f.
+No discharge of such chemical shall be made prior to obtaining the Executive Officer's approval. - 2.
+The Discharger shall notify the Regional Board via telephone by calling Carlos D. Santos at (213) 620-2093 or email csantos@waterboards.ca.gov within 24 hours of noticing an exceedance above the effluent limits in Order No. R4-2013-0095.
+The Discharger shall provide to the Regional Board within 14 days of observing the exceedance a detailed statement of the actions undertaken or proposed that will bring the discharge into full compliance with the requirements and submit a timetable for correction.

 XI.
-Monitoring Frequencies adjustment
+Monitoring Frequencies Adjustment